xhwang2017/RDSim/README.md

-# RareSimulator
+# RDSim
-RareSimulator is a Python package designed to simulate the genotypes and phenotypes of rare disease patients.
+RDSim is a Python package designed to simulate the genotypes and phenotypes of rare disease patients.
 This package can be used by researchers and student to generate synthetic data for studying the relationship between specific genetic mutations and the phenotypic manifestations associated with rare diseases.

 # Features
 Genotypes Simulation: Generate synthetic genotypes with user-defined mutation rates for specific genes.